 3. Do keyword research

-Since enterprise site have many pages and potential topics, it’s helpful to segment the site before mapping out or researching any keywords.
+Since enterprise sites have many pages and potential topics, it’s helpful to segment the site before mapping out or researching any keywords.

 Most enterprise companies have a high domain authority just by being a big brand with an extensive web presence.
 For this reason, enterprise businesses can target more competitive keywords than smaller brands.

-Read more to find out what else contributed to these SEO results.
+Read the case study to find out what other SEO efforts contributed to these results.

 4. Create a content strategy